OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 ### Contract upgrades via ProxyAdmin

 The `ProxyAdmin.sol` also responsible for upgrading our contracts.
-When you run the `openzeppelin upgrade` command, it goes through `ProxyAdmin`'s [`upgrade`](upgradeability_ProxyAdmin.html#upgrade) method.
+When you run the `openzeppelin upgrade` command, it goes through `ProxyAdmin's` [`upgrade`](upgradeability_ProxyAdmin.html#upgrade) method.
 The `ProxyAdmin` contract also provides another method [`getProxyImplementation`](upgradeability_ProxyAdmin.html#getProxyImplementation) which returns the current implementation of a given proxy.

 You can find your `ProxyAdmin` contract address in `.openzeppelin/<network>.json` under the same name.